Back and Forward

 • Buy and install new seat belt stalks—Finley hulked out and broke the plastic, so the male section doesn’t go in straight.

 • Fix the turn signal indicator—It’s not locking in or canceling on the right-side indicator.
-I think it just needs to be re-centered.
+I think it just needs to be re-centered, which involves pulling the steering wheel again.

 • Re-adjust the snaps around the doorframes on the soft top.
 They should go all the way around the metal doorframes and back into the canvas, instead of snapping into the frames.